GrainneOndina/SewALot/README.md

 In terms of design, the page is stripped down so as not to distract from the content.
 The colors are different on everything to give a playful and inspiring impression.
 Lines are dashed to resemble sewing machine stitches.

-The site is easily navigated from the navbar. there users find home, posts they liked, sinegen profile and sign out
+The site is easily navigated from the navbar.
+There users find home, posts they liked, there own profile and sign out.

 ## The exelance whit Rect
 The reusability of components is a key concept in React and allows you to create modular and flexible code.
 By designing components that are reusable, I have saved time and effort by utilizing them across different parts of my React project.